IMPORTANT SAFETY INFORMATION

 Warnings and Precautions

-Renal impairment, including minimal change nephropathy, acute and chronic interstitial nephritis, and renal failure, has been reported in patients given products such as CANASA that contain mesalamine or are converted to mesalamine.
+Renal impairment, including minimal change disease, acute and chronic interstitial nephritis, and renal failure, has been reported.
 Evaluate renal function prior to initiation of and periodically while on CANASA therapy.
 Evaluate the risks and benefits of using CANASA in patients with known renal impairment or a history of renal disease or taking concomitant nephrotoxic drugs.

 Mesalamine-induced acute intolerance syndrome

-Monitor patients for worsening of the following symptoms: cramping, acute abdominal pain and bloody diarrhea, and sometimes fever, headache and rash.
-If acute intolerance syndrome is suspected, promptly discontinue CANASA.
+Monitor patients for worsening of the following symptoms: cramping, acute abdominal pain and bloody diarrhea, and sometimes fever, headache, malaise, pruritis, conjunctivitis, and rash.
+Monitor for worsening of symptoms and promptly discontinue if acute intolerance syndrome is suspected.

-As with sulfasalazine, mesalamine-induced hypersensitivity reactions may present as internal organ involvement, including myocarditis, pericarditis, nephritis, hepatitis, pneumonitis and hematologic abnormalities.
-Evaluate patients immediately if signs or symptoms of a hypersensitivity reaction are present.
-Discontinue CANASA if an alternative etiology for the signs and symptoms cannot be established.
+Mesalamine-induced hypersensitivity reactions may present as internal organ involvement, including myocarditis, pericarditis, nephritis, hepatitis, pneumonitis and hematologic abnormalities.
+Evaluate patients immediately if signs or symptoms of a hypersensitivity reaction are present and discontinue CANASA if a hypersensitivity reaction is suspected.

-There have been reports of hepatic failure in patients with pre-existing liver disease who have been administered other products containing mesalamine.
+Hepatic failure has been reported in patients with pre-existing liver disease who have been administered other products containing mesalamine.
 Evaluate the risks and benefits of using CANASA in patients with known liver impairment.